SQL Advanced Notebook

 GROUPING SETS — Custom Aggregation Levels

-GROUPING SETS runs multiple GROUP BY combinations in one query — more flexible than ROLLUP.
+GROUPING SETS runs several GROUP BY combinations in one query — more flexible than ROLLUP.

 SELECT city, payment_method, SUM(amount_received) AS revenue